WordPress/WordPress-Documentation-Style-Guide/docs/5-formatting/procedures.md

   [tip] **Recommended:** Navigate to the menu bar and click on the **Encoding** tab. [/tip]

 - When there is more than one way to achieve a particular task, give the best way to do so.
 Multiple alternative procedures can confuse readers.
-- In general, avoid using directional language such as *above, top, below, left-hand side, lower-right side* in instructions to locate UI elements or other content.
+- In general, avoid using directional language such as *left, right, up, down* in instructions to locate UI elements or other content.
+People with cognitive impairments, as well as people using assistive technologies such as screen-reading software and might have difficulty interpreting directional language.
 Directional language proves to be difficult for accessibility or for localization.
 If a particular UI element or other content is difficult to convey, include a screenshot or illustration.
   **Examples**

   [warning] **Not recommended:** On the upper-right part of the page, click the button with the checkmark. [/warning]